Nvidia GeForce RTX 5060

 • VRAM is 8GB on Nvidia GeForce RTX 5060 and 16GB on PowerColor Reaper Radeon RX 9060 XT 8GB.

-• GDDR version is GDDR7 on Nvidia GeForce RTX 5060 and GDDR6 on PowerColor Reaper Radeon RX 9060 XT 8GB.
+• Memory type is GDDR7 on Nvidia GeForce RTX 5060 and GDDR6 on PowerColor Reaper Radeon RX 9060 XT 8GB.

 • OpenCL version is 3 on Nvidia GeForce RTX 5060 and 2.2 on PowerColor Reaper Radeon RX 9060 XT 8GB.

-• Nvidia GeForce RTX 5060 supports DLSS, while PowerColor Reaper Radeon RX 9060 XT 8GB does not.
+• DLSS support is present on Nvidia GeForce RTX 5060 but not available on PowerColor Reaper Radeon RX 9060 XT 8GB.

-• Nvidia GeForce RTX 5060 supports up to 4 displays, while PowerColor Reaper Radeon RX 9060 XT 8GB supports up to 3 displays.
+• Supported displays number 4 on Nvidia GeForce RTX 5060 and 3 on PowerColor Reaper Radeon RX 9060 XT 8GB.

-• DisplayPort outputs are 3 on Nvidia GeForce RTX 5060 and 2 on PowerColor Reaper Radeon RX 9060 XT 8GB.
+• DisplayPort outputs total 3 on Nvidia GeForce RTX 5060 and 2 on PowerColor Reaper Radeon RX 9060 XT 8GB.

 • GPU architecture is Blackwell on Nvidia GeForce RTX 5060 and RDNA 4.0 on PowerColor Reaper Radeon RX 9060 XT 8GB.